High-Dimensional Inference for Cluster-Based Graphical Models

 \section{Introduction}

-High dimensional graphical models have become increasingly popular, over the last {several} decades, for understanding independence and conditional independence relationships among components of high dimensional random vectors.
-The challenges posed by the estimation and statistical analysis of a graphical model with many more nodes than the the number of observations {led} to renewed interest in these models, and to a very large body of literature, {including} \cite{Meinshausen06,Yuan07, Friedman08,verzelen2008gaussian,Lam09,rothman2008sparse, peng2009partial, Ravikumar11,Yuan10, Cai11a, Sun12b, liu2012high,xuezou2012,ning2013high,jankova2014confidence,cai2016estimating,jankova2017honest,fan2017high}, to give only an incomplete list.
-However, in practice, when the dimension is very large and the sample size is small, the dependency among variables may become very weak, if it exists, and {difficult} to detect without auxiliary information.
-Moreover, when the number of variables is in the tens of thousands, it is difficult to form an opinion {of} their overall dependency structure, even at the visual level, from a graph estimated via a graphical model.
+Over the last several decades, graphical models have become an increasingly popular method for understanding independence and conditional independence relationships between components of random vectors.
+More recently, the challenges posed by the estimation and statistical analysis of graphical models with many more nodes than the number of observations has led to renewed interest in these models, such as \cite{Meinshausen06,Yuan07, Friedman08,verzelen2008gaussian,Lam09,rothman2008sparse, peng2009partial, ravikumar2011high,Yuan10, Cai11a, Sun12b, liu2012high,xuezou2012,ning2013high,cai2016estimating,tan2016replicates,fan2017high,yang2018semiparametric,feng2019high}, to give only an incomplete list.

+Nonetheless, when the dimension (number of nodes) grows very large and the sample size is small, the dependency among the components of a random vector may become weak, if it exists at all, and difficult to detect without additional information.
+If the dimension of the random vector is in the thousands, even if the dependency structure can be detected by an estimated graphical model, it can be difficult to interpret the results and extract meaningful scientific insights.

-{A solution to these issues is to employ an initial dimension reduction procedure on the very high dimensional vector.
-For example, in neuroscience applications, a typical functional magnetic resonance image (fMRI) consists of blood-oxygen-level-dependent (BOLD) activities measured at 200,000+ voxels of the brain, over a period of time.} Instead of analyzing voxel-level data directly, scientists routinely cluster voxels into several regions of interest (ROI) with homogeneous functions based on the domain knowledge, and then carry out the analysis at the ROI-level.
-In this example, the group structure of variables may boost the dependency signals, in the context of graphical models. {Similar pre-processing steps are used in other application domains, such as genomics, finance and economics.}
+One solution to both of the aforementioned issues is to employ an initial dimension reduction procedure on the high dimensional vector.
+For example, in neuroscience applications, a typical functional magnetic resonance image (fMRI) consists of blood-oxygen-level-dependent (BOLD) activities measured at 200,000+ voxels of the brain, over a period of time.
+Instead of analyzing voxel-level data directly, scientists routinely cluster voxels into several regions of interest (ROI) with homogeneous functions using domain knowledge, and then carry out the analysis at the ROI-level.
+In this example, using the language of graphical models, the group structure of variables may boost the dependency signals.
+Similar pre-processing steps are used in other application domains, such as genomics, finance and economics.